keploy/docs/versioned_docs/version-2.0.0/quickstart/node-express-mongoose.md

   Your results should be looking all _snazzy_, like this:
   <img src="/docs/img/testrun-node-fail.png" alt="Sample Keploy Test Result Gin MongoDB" width="100%" style={{ borderRadius: '5px' }}/>

-  Our testcases failed as the Keep-Alive connection won't be available when we are using testmode, this happen because in test mode the Keploy uses the `Mocks.yml`, which was generated in the record mode. 🕰️
+  Our testcases failed because in test mode the Keploy uses the `Mocks.yml`, which was generated in the record mode. 🕰️

   Worry not, just add the ever-changing fields (like our **ts** here) to the **noise parameter** to **dodge those assertions**.

   ```
         noise:
         |   - header.Date
-        |   - header.Keep-Alive
         |   - header.Connection
   ```

-  > Pro tip: Add `header.Connection` & `header.Keep-Alive` to noise in `test-x.yaml`.
+  > Pro tip: Add `header.Connection` to noise in `test-x.yaml`.

   <img src="/docs/img/testrun-node-pass.png" alt="Sample Keploy Test Result Node MongoDB" width="100%" style={{ borderRadius: '5px' }}/>